 |5.
 Monthly TDS deducted by the employer (4 / 12 months)||2532|

 Tax Deducted at Source on Income other than Salary

 There are various payments other than salary for which TDS is deducted such as professional fees, contract payments, commission or brokerage, property transaction etc..
 TDS rates vary by nature of payment.

-In case of TDS on payments other than salary, details of TDS can be found in Form-16A.
+In the case of TDS payment other than salary, details of TDS can be found in Form 16A.
 It should be furnished by the deductor within fifteen days from the due date for furnishing the ‘statement of TDS’ under rule 31A.
 You will read about it in the next section.

 What are the different types of TDS Returns?